MetaMask/eth-simple-keyring/README.md

 - Install [Yarn v3](https://yarnpkg.com/getting-started/install)
 - Run `yarn install` to install dependencies and run any required post-install scripts

+-- This package implicitly relies on Buffer to be present (meaning that if someone wants to use this in a browser context, they need to supply a polyfill for Buffer or use the `buffer` package)

 ### Testing and Linting

 Run `yarn test` to run the tests once.
 To run tests on file changes, run `yarn test:watch`.